 These destructions often occur on purpose, as in the case of constructing new buildings or roads, mining excavations, ploughing fields, or building dams.

 Groups of people often oppose these actions, pointing out how those endangered places represent part of their lives, are connected to memories, and tell a piece of history that is important to them.
-These and other examples define what is meant by heritage significance/value.
+These and other examples define what is meant by heritage significance (also referred as heritage values).

-For example, temples, churches, mosques or synagogues (or even individual objects or furniture located inside these buildings), may be deemed relevant for a group of people due to their sacred value.
+For example, temples, churches, mosques or synagogues (or even individual objects or furniture located inside these buildings), may be deemed relevant for a group of people due to their sacred cultural significance.
 At the same time, they may carry other values such as architectural or aesthetic ones (owing to the style in which they were built).
-Below you can find a selection of some of the most recognised values.
+Below you can find a selection of some of the most recognised heritage significance.

-It is important to keep in mind that economy does not represent a value for heritage.
-UNESCO and ICCROM suggest distinguishing economy as a benefit rather than a value.
+It is important to keep in mind that economic considerations should not be treated as heritage values.
+UNESCO and ICOMOS suggest distinguishing the economy as a benefit rather than a value.

-For example, if the economic value of a historic site is allowed to predominate, the tourism activity that maximizes those economic values can quickly obscure or erode the site’s historical values (visitor traffic destroys historic context and even the resources themselves, perhaps by careless visitors climbing on ruins or taking fragments as souvenirs).
+For example, if the economic value of a historic site is allowed to predominate, the tourism activity that maximizes those economic values can quickly obscure or erode the site's historical values (visitor traffic destroys the historic context and even the resources themselves, perhaps through careless visitors climbing on ruins or taking fragments as souvenirs)